 10Fold recently evaluated the seven largest breaches this year and found that hackers had absconded with more than 193.4 million personal records.
 To get to this figure, the agency reviewed 720 data breaches that occurred throughout the year.
 To narrow the list to a more manageable size, the team made five million the barrier to entry.

-10Fold selected these data breaches based on independent research and review of third-party resources such as ID Theft Resource Center and Information is Beautiful.
+10Fold selected these data breaches based on independent research and review of third-party resources such as Identity Theft Resource Center and Information is Beautiful.

 Largest Insider Breaches of 2015: